ALLINAPPLI/alinto/README.md

 ## Overview
 This extension provides SMS integration with Alinto.

 You can only send SMS with this extension and not receive messages.

+Phone numbers must be in the format 0660606060 or +33660606060.

+There should be no spaces, periods or hyphens separating the numbers.

 ## Install the extension
 To install the extension, you must download the file in ZIP format which can be found here "https://github.com/Dev-AllInAppli/alinto".